felixsuwarno/Consumer-Lending-CicaPRIME-Credit-Risk-Portfolio-Analytics/README.md

 How do actual cash collections compare to scheduled payments on a monthly basis from 2023 through 2025?
 How stable / reliable are monthly collection gaps across this period?

-**Tables used**
-- **payment_schedule** , contractual principal and interest due
-- **payments** , actual cash collected
-- **dim_month** ( the calendar spine )

-**SQL Method**
-- Aggregate monthly scheduled cash flows from **payment_schedule**.
-- Aggregate monthly actual cash flows from payments.
-- Align both series on the same monthly calendar spine.
-- Compute monthly cash collection gaps -> gap amount = actual − scheduled
-- SQL output: one clean monthly table with columns(**year_month**, **scheduled_cash**, **actual_cash**, **cash_flow_gap**)

-**Python Method**
-- Load the monthly table that shows how much cash was expected and how much cash was actually collected for each month.
-- For each month, calculate the cash gap percentage by dividing the difference between actual and expected cash by the expected cash.
-- Summarize the results by reporting the average gap percentage, how much the gap percentage varies from month to month, and how often monthly cash collection is below expectations.
-- Plot the monthly cash gap percentage over time and label each month with its exact value so the chart is easy to read.

 <br>